DC801/BM-Badge/SD_Card/MAGE/README.md

 #### Edit Existing `entity_type`

-To instead edit an existing entity, use the drop-down list to choose one, and then the animation and tileset panes will appear.
+To instead edit an existing `entity_type` ([character entity](#character-entity-entity_type)), use the drop-down list to choose one, and then the animation and tileset panes will appear.

 #### Animation Pane